Employees

 Calculating annual holiday entitlement

 If you work the same hours on the same days each week, your annual holiday entitlement is simple to work out.
-Every 12 months, on the anniversary of your annual holiday entitlement, you get a minimum of 4 of your working weeks as paid annual holidays.

 You may have a consistent pattern of work, but it’s not the same each week.
 This could be because:

-- the total number of days you work each week is the same but the total number of hours changes
+- the total number of days you work each week is the same, but the total number of hours changes

-- the total number of hours you work each week is the same but the total number of days you work changes
+- the total number of hours you work each week is the same, but the total number of days you work changes

 If this is the case, you can agree with your employer to work out your annual holiday entitlement in either days or hours.